fission/fission/CONTRIBUTING.md

 There are many areas we can use contributions - ranging from code, documentation, feature proposals, issue triage, samples, and content creation.

 First, please read the [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you're expected to uphold this code.
+Very helpful.

 Table of Contents
 =================